FrederickBun/dragonhome-portfolio/src/content/uses/01-getting-started/index.md

 export const HOME: Metadata = {
   TITLE: "Home",
-  DESCRIPTION: "Astro Nano is a minimal and lightweight blog and portfolio.", };
+  DESCRIPTION: "Astro Nano is a minimal and lightweight uses and portfolio.", };
 ```